 - Clostridium difficile diarrhea and other gastrointestinal symptoms may occur due to antibiotics (3).

 - Drug-induced lupus may occur in some babies treated with certain antibiotics, such as minocycline, for a longer duration.

 Not all antibiotics cause side effects and long-term effects when taken at the right dose for a given time.
 Always seek prescriptions for antibiotics.
 If you notice side effects, never hesitate to inform the doctor since they may prescribe an alternative antibiotic for the same condition.

-Antibiotics can help cure several infections that could cause adverse effects on babies.
-However, inappropriate use of antibiotics increases the risk of antibiotic resistance due to genetic changes in the bacteria.
-You may have to use more potent antibiotics or a combination of several medications to treat antibiotic-resistant infections.
-Therefore, always seek prescription to avoid antibiotic resistance and reduce the risk of side effects and other adverse long-term effects.
+Antibiotics for babies can help to a large extent in curing several infections that may have adverse effects.
+However, you should know that any inappropriate use of antibiotics can increase the risk of antibiotic resistance due to genetic changes.
+Hence, to prevent this from taking place, you must use more potent antibiotics or a combination of other milder medications to treat antibiotic-resistant infections.
+Also, ensure to follow a professional’s prescription to avoid antibiotic resistance as it will also reduce the possibility of side effects.

-6. Soupramanien Sivagnanam and Dirk Deleu, Red man syndrome; U.S. National Library of Medicine
+- Soupramanien Sivagnanam and Dirk Deleu Red man syndrome; U.S. National Library of Medicine